-If you’re chugging back coffee after coffee to maintain focus, are unable to concentrate during work or school, or can’t get your head around something, it could be your iron levels!
+Are you chugging back coffee after coffee to maintain focus?
+Are you unable to concentrate during work or school?
+Struggling to get your head around something seemingly simple?
+It could be your iron levels!

-Since iron plays such an important role in maintaining normal cognitive function, it’s vital that we maintain a satisfactory level of iron in our bodies to help ensure our brain is performing optimally.
+Iron plays such an important role in maintaining normal cognitive function.
+Because of this, it’s vital that we maintain a satisfactory level of iron in our bodies.
+As a result, this helps ensure our brain is performing optimally.

-Since iron is essential for proper growth and development, and is supportive to many biological functions from energy production, oxygen transport to synthesis of hormones, it’s vital that we get our levels checked to make sure we’re consuming enough through our food.
+Without a doubt, iron is essential for proper growth and development.
+Additionally, it is supportive of many biological functions from energy production, oxygen transport to the synthesis of hormones.
+That’s why it’s vital that we get our levels checked to make sure we’re consuming enough through our food.